Nxrix/nxrix.github.io/_projects/kuarx.md

 ---
 layout: default
 title: "Kuarx"
-description: "Voxels everywhere"
+description: "Voxels Everywhere"
 image: "krx.png"
 ---

 ## Kuarx

-A Voxel Engine that works on top of ThreeJS with a few other things for my own use
+A Voxel Engine that works using ThreeJS with a few other things.

 <br>